 MOD BEL/F/I/LIE/LUX/HOL/71/1#50014

-11.44 The notified date24, 25, 26 of bringing into use of any frequency assignment to a space station of a satellite networkshall be not later than seven years following the date of receipt by the Bureau of the relevant complete information under No. 9.1 or 9.2 in the case of satellite networks or systems not subject to Section II of Article 9 or under No. 9.1A in the case of satellite networks or systems subject to Section II of Article 9.
+11.44 The notified date24, MOD 25, MOD 26 of bringing into use of any frequency assignment to a space station of a space system shall be not later than seven years following the date of receipt by the Bureau of the relevant complete information under No. 9.1 or 9.2 in the case of satellite networks or systems not subject to Section II of Article 9 or under No. 9.1A in the case of satellite networks or systems subject to Section II of Article 9.
 Any frequency assignment not brought into use within the required period shall be cancelled by the Bureau after having informed the administration at least three months before the expiry of this period.
-(WRC-15)
+(WRC-19)

 NOC